SwiftyMicroServices/LegoCV/README.md

 ## Example

-The following examples display the difference with using LegoCV in Swift or Objective-C compared to vanilla OpenCV in C++.
+The following examples display the difference with using LegoCV4 in Swift or Objective-C compared to vanilla OpenCV in C++.
-The example is extracted from Face detection sample code, included with LegoCV.
+The example is extracted from Face detection sample code, included with LegoCV4.
 On iOS it uses `OCVVideoCamera` wrapper class to get image stream from camera (wraps OpenCV's `CvVideoCamera`, to keep backward compatibility).

-#### Swift (LegoCV):
+#### Swift (LegoCV4):
 ```swift
 let faceDetector = OCVCascadeClassifier();
 faceDetector.load(path: "haarcascade_frontalface_alt2.xml")